Hermitian geometry on resolvent set(I): Completeness

 where $E(\lb)$ is the associated projection-valued spectral measure.
 Then

-Since $x$ is invertible, the spectrum $\sigma(|x|)$ is bounded below by a positive number.
+Since $x$ is invertible, the spectrum $\sigma(|x|)$ is bounded away from $0$.
 Hence the integral in (3.1) is greater than $-\infty$, which means $\det x\neq 0$.
 However, there are non-invertible (singular) elements $x$ for which the improper integral in (3.1) is convergent (hence $\det x\neq 0$).
 This is essentially due to the absolute convergence of An example of such element is given in \cite{FK}.
 For elements $x$ such that the integral in (3.1) is equal to $-\infty$, $\det x$ is naturally defined to be $0$.
 This extends $\det$ to all elements in $\bb$, and by \cite{FK} it is continuous at non-singular elements and upper semi-continuous at singular elements with respect to the norm topology of $\bb$.

 FK-determinant has been well-studied in many papers, and we refer readers to \cite{Ha} for a survey.
 In particular, it was generalized to $C^*$-algebras in \cite{HS} as follows.
-Assume $GL(\bb)$ is path-connected, $x\in GL(\bb)$ and $x(t)$ is a piece-wise smooth path in $GL(\bb)$ such that $x(0)=I$ and $x(1)=x$, then when the integral is independent of path (which is the case for many $C^*$-algebras $\bb$!), the following
+Assume $GL(\bb)$ is path-connected, $x\in GL(\bb)$ and $x(t)$ is a piece-wise smooth path in $GL(\bb)$ such that $x(0)=I$ and $x(1)=x$, then when the quantity

-defines a notion of determinant for invertible elements $x$.
+is independent of path $x(t)$, it defines a notion of determinant for invertible elements $x$.
 One sees that $\text{det}_{*}$ may take on complex values, and it is shown in \cite{Ha} that

 Clearly, $\det I=1$, and for a fixed $0\leq s\leq 1$ we have so it follows that